MatthewMarmalade/long-live/README.md

 ### Additional
 - Highlights (a little idea)
-- Events (heightening, probably needs some AI playtests to configure)
+- Events (heightening, probably needs some AI playtests to configure) (connects well to the october dates chosen...)
 - Map (could be lots of fun! probably primarily static?)